aragakerubo/CIS-616_RSA_Implementation/README.md

 2. **Private Key:** Used for decryption.
 It is derived from the same two large prime numbers and a private exponent.
 3. **Modulus:** The product of the two large prime numbers used in key generation.
 It is part of both the public and private keys.

+Note, it is standard practice to convert the keys to PEM format for storage and exchange.
+All keys generated will be given in Base64 format.

 ## Process of key generation, encryption, and decryption

 ### A. Key Generation: